A-Jessica-Christie/every-little-thing/_posts/2017-09-07-hopeless-romantic.md

 ---
 She is a hopeless romantic who would rather watch a horror flick instead of cheesy sappy romance movies.

-She is a hopelss romantic who finds the time to read Dracula but too lazy to read Shakespeare's.
+She is a hopeless romantic who finds the time to read Dracula but too lazy to read Shakespeare's.

 She is a hopeless romantic who is afraid of believing too much in true love.